ndabholkar/python-utilities/README.md

-Python Utilities — REST Client, News Scraper, Amazon Price Tracker, and File Utilities
+Python Utilities — REST Client, News Scraper, Amazon Price Tracker, File Utilities, and Video Filename Fixer

 Overview

-This repository provides four small, reusable utilities:
+This repository provides five small, reusable utilities:

 - FileUtils — stdlib-only helpers for file IO (text/bytes/JSON/lines), atomic writes, filesystem operations, hashing, and path helpers.
 - RestClient — a lightweight helper for calling REST APIs with all common HTTP methods, query parameters, JSON payloads, and SSL options (requests-based).
 - NewsScraper — a generic news/article scraper that extracts metadata and readable content from web pages, with SSL options (requests + beautifulsoup4).
 - AmazonPriceTracker — a lightweight price tracker that scrapes Amazon product pages to extract price, currency, title, availability, and ASIN.
 Supports retries, SSL options, and optional JSONL persistence for history (requests + beautifulsoup4).
+- VideoFilenameFixer — a stdlib-only utility for fixing the ordering of offline video tutorial files by renaming them with zero-padded numbers at the start of their filenames.

 All utilities are dependency‑light, easy to embed into other projects, and come with unit tests.